-- 1. The payment is in the nature of compensation. - 2.
-The payment is to, or for the benefit of, a disqualified individual.
-A disqualified individual is one who at any time during the 12-month period prior to and ending on the date of the change in ownership or control of the corporation (the disqualified individual determination period) was an employee or independent contractor and was, in regard to that corporation, a shareholder, an officer, or a highly compensated individual. - 3.
-The payment is contingent on a change in the ownership of a corporation, the effective control of a corporation, or the ownership of a substantial portion of the assets of a corporation (a change in ownership or control). - 4.
-The payment has (together with other payments described in (1), (2), and (3), above, made to the same individual) an aggregate present value of at least three times the individual's base amount.
+1. The payment is in the nature of compensation.

+2. The payment is to, or for the benefit of, a disqualified individual.
+A disgualified individual is one who at any time during the 12-month period prior to and ending on the date of the change in ownership or control of the corporation (the disqualified individual determination period) was an employee or independent contractor and was, in regard to that corporation, a shareholder, an officer, or a highly compensated individual.

+3. The payment is contingent on a change in the ownership of a corporation, the effective control of a corporation, or the ownership of a substantial portion of the assets of a corporation (a change in ownership or control).

+4. The payment has (together with other payments described in (1), (2), and (3), above, made to the same individual) an aggregate present value of at least three times the individual's base amount.

 For more details, see Regulations section 1.280G-1.
 Also, see Rev. Proc.
-2003-68, which is on page 398 of Internal Revenue Bulletin 2003-34 at IRS.gov/irb/2003-34 IRB#RP-2003-68, concerning the valuation of stock options for purposes of golden parachute payment rules.
+2003-68, which is on page 398 of Internal Revenue Bulletin 2003-34 at IRS.gov/irb/ compensation, including any golden parachute payment.
+For excess golden parachute payments, see the instructions for box 14 of Form 1099-MISC.

+2003-34 IRB#RP-2003-68, concerning the valuation of stock options for purposes of golden parachute payment rules.
 For the treatment of unvested shares of restricted stock, see Rev. Rul.
-2005-39, available at IRS#RR-2005-39.
+2005-39, available at IRS.gov/irb/ 2005-27 IRB#RR-2005-39.